-SPOKANE, Wash.––Lorena Lowell, an entrepreneur with more than 25 years’ experience in small business development, has joined the Washington Small Business Development Center (SBDC) to provide no-cost, confidential advising to business owners and entrepreneurs in Klickitat and Skamania counties who want to start, grow, buy or sell a business.
+SPOKANE, Wash.––Lorena Lowell, an entrepreneur with more than 25 years of experience in small business development, has joined the Washington Small Business Development Center (SBDC) to provide no-cost, confidential advice to business owners and entrepreneurs in Klickitat and Skamania counties who want to start, grow, buy or sell a business.

 The Washington Small Business Development Center (SBDC) is a network of more than 35 business advisors working in communities across the state to provide one-on-one assistance in any area of business development.
 The new SBDC offices, opened in partnership with Klickitat County’s Economic Development department and the Skamania County Economic Development Council, are located in Stevenson and Goldendale and will serve all of south-central Washington.

 Lowell, a resident of the Gorge for more than 20 years, has started and managed several small businesses and has extensive experience in nonprofit administration and social services work.

 “We are excited that Lorena will be the SBDC business advisor for the new Washington SBDC offices that are opening in Klickitat and Skamania counties,” said David McClure, executive director of the Klickitat County Public Economic Development Authority.
 “We are very fortunate to have someone with her knowledge and experience accept this position.
 Given the coronavirus pandemic’s impact on our small businesses, the need for the services that Lorena and the Washington SBDC network offer couldn’t be more urgent.”